ansys/pyansys-math/README.rst

 The ``ansys.math.core`` package currently supports Python 3.7 through Python 3.10 on Windows, Mac OS, and Linux.

+Install the latest package for use with this command:

 .. code::

    pip install ansys-math-core

-Alternatively, install the latest from
+Alternatively, install the latest
-`PyAnsys Math GitHub <https://github.com/pyansys/pyansys-math.git>`_ via:
+`PyAnsys Math GitHub <https://github.com/pyansys/pyansys-math.git>`_ package with this command:

 .. code::